 Seal means the common seal of the Company (if any) and includes any duplicate common seal and official seal of the Company.

 Secretary means any person appointed to perform the duties of a secretary of the Company and includes an assistant secretary and any person appointed temporarily to perform the duties of secretary or assistant secretary.

+Statement of Faith means the statement regarding the Board’s belief in and commitment to the Christian religion as affirmed by the Board from time to time.

+WA Appointed Directors are Appointed Directors who must also meet the criteria set out in clause 5.4(b).

 Except so far as the contrary intention appears, an expression has, in a provision of this Constitution that deals with a matter dealt with by a particular provision of the Act, the same meaning as in that provision of the Act.